That’s right. The word “mode” again. And the most important way to adjust our camera to get the right exposure, after exposure compensation.

 The sky is so bright that the camera would have to get a darker exposure, and in the process, it would darken the foreground (the cat, the ground, etc) much more than we want.

 In real life, such an effect looks like this:

 Sure, our sunset has color… but Tom, a photographer I met on this beach in Naples, is totally underexposed!

 Center-Weighted metering could help prevent this.
 Enough of the ocean and Tom’s face would be considered, and the bright sky would be more ignored.

 What other types of metering are there?
 The next most important one is spot metering.
-Spot metering doesn't take much of an average, but looks at a really small section of the image (usually in the center or on the currently selected autofocus point.
+Spot metering doesn’t take much of an average, but looks at a really small section of the image.
+This spot is usually right the center or on the currently selected autofocus point.
 We measure just that spot, and try to make that a middle-grey, correctly exposed, brightness.